ianloic/unladen-swallow/Doc/library/dis.rst

    *argc* default parameters, which are found below the cells.

-.. opcode:: BUILD_SLICE (argc)
+.. opcode:: BUILD_SLICE_TWO ()

    .. index:: builtin: slice

-   Pushes a slice object on the stack.  *argc* must be 2 or 3.
-If it is 2, ``slice(TOS1, TOS)`` is pushed; if it is 3, ``slice(TOS2, TOS1, TOS)`` is pushed.
+   Pushes ``slice(TOS1, TOS)`` on the stack.
 See the :func:`slice` built-in function for more information.

-.. opcode:: EXTENDED_ARG (ext)

-   Prefixes any opcode which has an argument too big to fit into the default two bytes.  *ext* holds two additional bytes which, taken together with the subsequent opcode's argument, comprise a four-byte argument, *ext* being the two most-significant bytes.

-.. opcode:: CALL_FUNCTION_VAR (argc)

-   Calls a function. *argc* is interpreted as in ``CALL_FUNCTION``.
-The top element on the stack contains the variable argument list, followed by keyword and positional arguments.

-.. opcode:: CALL_FUNCTION_KW (argc)
+.. opcode:: BUILD_SLICE_THREE ()

-   Calls a function. *argc* is interpreted as in ``CALL_FUNCTION``.
-The top element on the stack contains the keyword arguments dictionary,  followed by explicit keyword and positional arguments.
+   .. index:: builtin: slice

+   Pushes ``slice(TOS2, TOS1, TOS)`` on the stack.
+See the :func:`slice` built-in function for more information.

 .. opcode:: CALL_FUNCTION_VAR_KW (argc)

+   Calls a function. *argc* is split into 2 16-bit fields.
+The top 16 bits are interpreted as ``CALL_FUNCTION``'s *argc* parameter.
+The low 16 bits describe whether a keyword arguments dictionary and/or variable-arguments tuple are present.

+   If the low 16 bits contain 1, the top element on the stack contains the variable argument list, followed by keyword and positional arguments.

+   If the low 16 bits contain 2, the top element on the stack contains the keyword arguments dictionary, followed by explicit keyword and positional arguments.

-   Calls a function. *argc* is interpreted as in ``CALL_FUNCTION``.
-The top element on the stack contains the keyword arguments dictionary, followed by the variable-arguments tuple, followed by explicit keyword and positional arguments.
+   If the low 16 bits contain 3, the top element on the stack contains the keyword arguments dictionary, followed by the variable-arguments tuple, followed by explicit keyword and positional arguments.

-.. opcode:: HAVE_ARGUMENT ()

-   This is not really an opcode.
-It identifies the dividing line between opcodes which don't take arguments ``< HAVE_ARGUMENT`` and those which do ``>= HAVE_ARGUMENT``.